Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Introduction

 \subsection{Notation and convention}

 We define $\tilde{\omega}$ and $\tilde{k}$ as the frequency and wavenumber in the local rest frame (Lorentz frame where the fluid is static).
 We denote by $\omega$ and $k$ the corresponding quantities in the boosted frame, which moves with a uniform background velocity $v$ relative to the LRF.
-The functions $P(\tilde{\omega},\tilde{k})$ and $P_v(\omega,k,v)$ denote the dispersion polynomials in the LRF and in the boosted frame, respectively.
-We denote the roots (zeroes) of the dispersion polynomial by $W(\tilde{k})$ for the LRF and $W_v(v,k)$ for the boosted frame.
-Throughout this work, we adopt natural units $\hbar = c = k_B = 1$ and use a mostly positive metric signature $g^{\mu\nu} = \{-1,1,1,1\}$.
+The hydrodynamic modes of the boosted spectra are denoted separately by $\omega_q$ in Section~\ref{subsec:formal_general_formulae}.
+Apart from this, any quantity represented by $X$ in the LRF carries a subscript $v$ in the Lorentz boosted frame, written as $X_v(v)$.
+The argument $(v)$ indicates the explicit dependence of the quantity on the boost velocity $v$.
+Following these conventions, the functions $P(\tilde{\omega},\tilde{k})$ and $P_v(\omega,k,v)$ denote the dispersion polynomials in the LRF and in the boosted frame, respectively.
+Analogously, we denote the roots (zeroes) of the dispersion polynomial by $W(\tilde{k})$ for the LRF and $W_v(v,k)$ for the boosted frame.
+In Section~\ref{subsec:mapping}, we have introduced a parameter $p$ to find a mapping between the roots in LRF and boosted frame.
+The coefficients $P_n$ and $B_n$ introduced in Section~\ref{subsec:mapping} denote the expansion coefficients of $p$ in terms of $k$ and $v$.

+Next, we mention here a number of coefficients used in Section~\ref{nonspurious}. $a_n$ are the coefficients of the LRF mode expanded around zero momentum.
+The quantities $\tilde{a}_n$ and $a^*_n$\footnote{The notation $a^*_n$ must not be confused with the complex conjugate of $a_n$.} denote the corresponding coefficients for the hydrodynamic and non-hydrodynamic modes, respectively, in the boosted reference frame.
+The coefficients ${\cal{A}}_n,{\cal{B}}_n,b_n,c_n,d_n,Q_n,\alpha_n,\alpha_n^*$ are introduced in Section \ref{nonspurious} to facilitate the intermediate steps of extracting the boosted expansion coefficients from the LRF ones and present the results in a precise manner.